AntonPates/model-one/report.md

 - Most successful trading simulation was done for companies which have at least 2% weight in S&P 500.
 - We don't have any news for companies hban, ce.
 For jpm and mtb news are partialy missing.
 - Excluded tickers ['pltr', 'dell', 'erie', 'kkr', 'crwd', 'gddy', 'vst', 'gev', 'solv', 'smci', 'deck']
-- Models for gehc, gev, hsy, hubb, hum, hwm, ice, idxx, iex, iff, incy, intc, intu, invh, ip, ipg, iqv, kvue, solv, sw, vlto were not trained.
-Training was stopped because of lack of disk space to preserve models.

-#### Inference
-- 2 600 031 predictions of stock prices were made for each traded Thursday from Nov/1/2023 to Nov/1/2024.
-- 50 981 models were used for inference.
-- Threshold for loss value of model to make its way to the inference stage was set to 0.005.

-#### Conclusion (preliminary)
-- Models with news sentiment parameter performed worse than the models without news sentiment by 22.4%.
-1 285 958.89 vs 1 510 182.29.
-- Models with min loss without news sentiment segregation performed slightly worse than models without news 1 493 827.71 vs 1 510 182.29.

 ### Description of what was done